-- EMPACT Sexual Assault Hotline: 480-736-4949 - National Domestic Violence Hotline: 1-800-799-SAFE, or chat online at thehotline.org. - National Sexual Assault Hotline: 1-800-656-HOPE or chat online at online.rainn.org. - National Sexual Assault Hotline: 1-800-656-HOPE or chat online at online.rainn.org.

-4. For safety and well-being, immediate medical attention is encouraged.
+- EMPACT Sexual Assault Hotline: 480-736-4949 - National Domestic Violence Hotline: 800-799-SAFE or chat online at thehotline.org - National Sexual Assault Hotline: 800-656-HOPE or chat online at online.rainn.org - 1.
+For safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 120 hours, is important in the case of sexual assault.
 The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement.
 Preserving evidence is important in cases of both sex-based discrimination and sexual misconduct.
 Electronic evidence can be extremely important for the outcome of an investigation.
 Save and/or screenshot any relevant text messages, social media posts, photos, snapchats, voicemails or emails.
 These can be provided to Public Safety or the Title IX investigator for use in a University investigation.